-1-in-15-years storm: Wild weather causes havoc on Coromandel - what's next
+Wild weather causes havoc in Coromandel, Auckland deluge only increases water storage by 1 per cent

 • Heavy rain floods houses and roads in Coromandel region

-The Waikato Regional Council's team leader for regional resilience, Rick Liefting, said the regional council, district council and NZ Transport Agency would investigate ways that the region could be made more resilient to similar future events.
+Rick Liefting, Waikato Regional Council's team leader for regional resilience, said the regional council, district council and NZTA would investigate ways that the region could be made more resilient to similar future events.

-"The rainfall total at one of our rain gauges at the Pinnacles on top of the Coromandel Ranges, as at 6pm tonight (Monday), was 520mm.
-That is approximately a 15-year return interval event," he said.
+"The rainfall total at one of our rain gauges at the Pinnacles on top of the Coromandel Ranges, as at 6pm tonight [Monday], was 520mm.
+That is approximately a 15-year return interval event.

 "But there were a number of events which compounded over March and April 2017 which reached up to a 100-year event."